emascate/emascate/README.md

 # 💫 About Me:

 - Love Programming 💻❤️

-- Faithful Muslim 🕌🙏
 - Interest in Science 🔬🧠
-- Lover of Theology📚✨
+- Lover of Theology 📚✨
 - Spanish speaker 🗣️

 ## 🌐 Socials: